 I’m a big fan of my compact Minolta CLE, but sometimes even it is a little too big.
 Sometimes I want a film camera which I can drop into a pocket, just in case I want to take some photos.
 I was thinking about getting an Olympus XA until I was reminded of the Minox.
 Using a Minox would be either more expensive or require more work than a compact 35mm, however they are some of the most portable film cameras available.
-So, now I have an Minox LX which goes almost everywhere I do.
+Since I’m not afraid of a little work, I now have a Minox LX which goes almost everywhere I do.

 Minox film is available from Blue Moon Camera and Machine in Oregon.
 Their offerings are wonderful, but if you shoot more than a few rolls a year there are some more economical options.
 A roll of 8x11 film costs $20, which is quite a bit more than the equivalent roll of 35mm film.
 With a working film slitter, a roll of 35mm film can yield more than four 36 frame rolls.
 Some nice 9mm slitters are available for purchase from Jimmy Li.
 An even cheaper alternative is to build a DIY film slitter, just keep in mind that scratches are more pronounced on smaller frame sizes.
 Of course once the film is slit it still needs to be loaded into a Minox cassette.